yasn77/pupsus/README.md

 pupsus
 ======

-Manage Puppet Modules with Nexus
+Manage Puppet Modules with Nexus (Or possibly any other Maven Repo)